Russia attracts BIG investment despite sanctions and Western attempts to isolate

 The effects have been somewhat disparate, as some companies benefit from the sanctions, where their business grows owing to less foreign competition.
 Others, who also operated in western markets, are feeling the squeeze, having lost that access, which represents some percentage of their earnings.
 Yet many more are entirely unaffected.

 And then there are those who just intend to go on ignoring them.
-The upcoming St. Petersburg International Economic Forum will host many thousands of investors from over 100 countries, including numerous well qualified high net worth investors with massive portfolios
+The upcoming St. Petersburg International Economic Forum will host many thousands of investors from over 100 countries, including numerous well qualified high net worth investors with massive portfolios.

 Will you help expose the lies of the mainstream media?